eosswedenorg/thalos-docs/docs/architecture/benchmark.md

 ![Live Data msg per sec](./live.png)

 ::: details
-\* Redis discards messages for clients because they cannot be processed in time. resulting in dataloss.
+\* Redis discards messages for clients because they cannot be processed in time.
+Resulting in data loss.
 :::